danog/MadelineProto/docs/index.md

 See tests/testing.php for more examples.

+Note that when you login as a bot, MadelineProto also logins using the [PWRTelegram](https://pwrtelegram.xyz) API, to allow persistant storage of peers, even after a logout and another login.

 ### Storing sessions

 An istance of MadelineProto can be safely serialized or unserialized.
 To serialize MadelineProto to a file, usage of the `\danog\MadelineProto\Serialization` class is recommended: